deepak8690/About/README.md

 🙋‍♀️ About:
-Aspiring Data  Analyst with over 6 month of internshipbexperience in data analysis, process improvement and implementing solutions to business problems.
+Aspiring Data  Analyst with over 6 month of internship experience in data analysis, process improvement and implementing solutions to business problems.
 Demonstrates expertise in analytical and data visualization tools, enabling effective data analysis, visualization, and statistical analysis.
 Proficient in cleaning, manipulating, and analyzing complex data to extract valuable insights that inform data-driven decision-making

 Experienced in performing comprehensive business analysis, adept at eliciting requirements from clients and stakeholders, conducting thorough requirements analysis, and creating detailed documentation to define functional requirements for applications.
 Skilled in coordinating with cross-functional teams to evaluate existing capabilities and ensure alignment with identified requirements.